News and Professional Development Activities

 - Civil liberties (2nd Amendment)

-- Supreme Court ( U.S. v.
-Heller and McDonald v.
-Chicago )
+- Supreme Court ( and )

 - Congress (bicameral legislature, filibuster, hearing, committees, mark-up)